Fred Haynes

+Early life

 Haynes grew up in Kings Cross, London, the son of a seamstress mother and carpenter father.
 He is one of five children, and is a twin.
 His mother was diagnosed with schizophrenia, resulting in his father having to support the family.
 While in England, he received a bachelor's degree in education from Victoria University.
 In England, he worked as a high school teacher.
 He then moved to Canada and earned a master's degree in science from the University of Guelph and a PhD in medical research from the University of Toronto.
 At the age of 36, he moved to Tokyo where he worked for a pharmaceutical company writing science papers.
 In Tokyo, he trained with the riot police, and met his wife Cathy, who is from Australia, and also has a black belt in aikido.
 After living in Japan, he moved back to Canada, eventually settling in Saanich in 2002.

+Councillor

 Haynes ran for a spot on Saanich District Council in the 2014 municipal elections, running on a platform of keeping the cost of living affordable, economic development and government transparency.
 He was elected to council, finishing in 5th place (top 8 are elected), winning 13,492 votes.
 He had worked in grassroots community organizations in Saanich for 11 years prior to running for council.

+Haynes started working on Coop housing in 2015, when he brought forward a motion in support of You Hold the Key Campaign, which sought provincially delivered rent supplement program for lower income co-op members.
+His motion also requested the federal government commit to reinvesting in co-ops.

+In 2016, Haynes brought a motion to the Union of BC Municipalities conference to have the Province create new funding formulas for on-campus housing.

+Haynes was a founding board member of Connections Place Victoria in 2016.